 Everybody likes to sit in the most comfortable way possible.
 Very often, our posture will differ depending on where we sit and what we are doing.
 We instinctively move our bodies into the position that is right for us.
 Often, we do this without giving too much thought.
-But the question that we should always be asking is whether the posture that we are sitting in is best for our backs?
+But the question that we should always be asking is whether the posture that we are sitting in is best for our back health?

 Bean bags are undoubtedly very comfortable.
 The versatility of the bean bag means that it is possible to change your posture with ease.
 Unlike sofas and chairs, you can shape your bean bag into any position to get comfortable.
 It is effortless to get into a very natural sitting position on any bean bag.
 This ease of use makes indoor bean bags fantastic for relaxation.